BrodyJackson/top_candidate/README.md

  <a name="introduction"></a>
 # Introduction

-The top candidate test is a method created by Dr. Samuel Yeaman at the University of Calgary to isolate specific gene candidates from large sets of genomic data.
-Top candidates are selected by comparing the number of accurances to some measure of significance, then searching for those above an aribitrary outlier threshold.
+The top candidate test is a method created by Dr. Sam Yeaman at the University of Calgary to isolate specific gene candidates from large sets of genomic data.
+Top candidates are selected by comparing the number of occurrences to some measure of significance, then searching for those above an aribitrary outlier threshold.
 This tool was initially developed to find signatures of local adaptation, by finding outliers in the association between candidate density and phenotype-treatment corellation.
 In its original use the method identified putative locally adapted loci within species of Pine and Spruce trees.
 The correlation between various SNP's (phenotype) and environment (treatment) was compared to the density of each SNP, and outliers from this association were marked as top candidates.
 This package attempts to generalize the procedure, and supply useful methods for those wanting a similar way to parse candidates from their own experimental data.

 ---
 <a name="install"></a>